Mike, Kyle Shanahan Have Nearly Identical Coaching Strategies

-When San Francisco 49ers Head Coach Kyle Shanahan takes the field tonight with a view towards leading his team to victory in Super Bowl LIV, he’ll be carrying on a legacy he learned from his father, legendary Denver Broncos Head Coach Mike Shanahan.
+When San Francisco 49ers head coach Kyle Shanahan takes the field tonight hoping to lead his team to victory in Super Bowl LIV, he’ll be carrying on a tradition started by his father, legendary Denver Broncos head coach Mike Shanahan.

 In some ways, Kyle is a continuation of his father’s legacy.
-Not only did Kyle grow up literally in the same home as an NFL head coach, but he sat in on meetings, and did various menial jobs for him on the field.
+Not only did Kyle grow up literally in the same home as an NFL head coach, but he sat in on meetings and did various jobs for him on the field.
 And the younger man even served for a time on his father’s payroll as an assistant coach, dodging accusations of nepotism at the time.

 Kyle Got His Start As His Father’s Boss’ Ball Boy

 Back in the mid 1990s, when other teenage boys of Kyle’s age were focusing on cars and girls, Kyle was all about football.
-As The New York Post reports, he even got a job with the team his dad worked for — Mike was the 49ers’ offensive coordinator at the time — even if it was the most menial of all jobs in the NFL: a ball boy.
-Trivial though it was, it was also likely the envy of every teenage boy (and girl) who’s serious about football.
+As New York Post reports, he even got a job with the team his dad worked for — Mike was the 49ers’ offensive coordinator at the time — as a ball boy.

-In the week leading up to Super Bowl XXIX, in which Kyle’s father’s 49ers would face the San Diego Chargers, Kyle was captured on TV cameras wearing his Deion Sanders jersey.
+In the week leading up to Super Bowl XXIX, in which Kyle’s father’s 49ers faced the San Diego Chargers, Kyle was captured on TV cameras wearing his Deion Sanders jersey.
 And on game day, he got what would possibly be the biggest honor of the teenage football fan’s life up until that point: he stood on the field, holding his father’s headphone cord.

 Kyle Also Sat In On Team Meetings